dirkgreb/Lap_paper_2022/README.md

-# Supplementary files and code to produce HMM logos
+# Code to produce HMM logos; Intermediate files and alignments

 A Jupyter notebook demonstrating the code and process used to generate HMM logos in Figure 5 and Figure S4 is found in `/Sequence_logos`.